vispy/vispy/doc/org/CHARTER.md

 # Charter for the [FIXME] Organization

-This is the organizational charter for the [FIXME] Organization (the "Organization").
+This is the organizational charter for the VisPy Organization (the "Organization").
 By adding their name to the [Steering Committee.md file](./STEERING-COMMITTEE.md), Steering Committee members agree as follows.

 ## 1. Mission

-[Set out mission of the Organization].
+The VisPy organization's mission is to provide libraries and tools that allow for high-performance interactive 2D and 3D scientific visualizations.

 ## 2. Steering Committee